JohnasBroda/capital-weather/README.md

-# TemplateFrontendAngular
+# Capital Weather

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

+## installing

+Run `npm i --legacy-peer-deps` to install all dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding